karan1149/latex-writer/README.md

 ![CHROHME optimized plot](https://github.com/karan1149/latex-writer/raw/master/model_outputs/outputs_full_optimized/plot_epoch_099_generated.png)

 As you would expect, the model now does better in generating images for classes that are poorly represented in the training data ("6", "7", "8", "9" are all examples, as they all have <1000 training data examples, whereas all the other classes have >2000).
 However, this appears to be at the cost of performance on other symbols, most clearly "0" in this case.
 Since model error was still decreasing at 100 epochs, it is likely that this result could be improved by increasing the number of epochs, but it still demonstrates the relative inefficiency of training using this method.
-The results are worse if the generator learning rate is 2x greater than the discriminator learning rate:
+The results are a little worse if the generator learning rate is 2x greater than the discriminator learning rate:

 ![CHROHME optimized plot with 2x LR](https://github.com/karan1149/latex-writer/raw/master/model_outputs/outputs_partial_optimized_2x_lr/plot_epoch_099_generated.png)